johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 * Now press the play button on your smartphone.
 * When the video is finished playing, press the Video Stop button on your pi.
   * You will be prompted to name the file and for the place you wish to store it.
+  * You can call it anything you want but let's call it `bob@gmail.com_pubkey.asc` because the tells us that the file contains Bob's public key.
 * If you want, you can look at the video on your PrivateKeyVault by pressing the video play button.
 * Now press the Convert Video to Text button.
 * A dialog box will open and prompt you to name the text file.